 - Operator of the golf cart must be at least 16 years of age and hold a valid drivers license

-To ensure that Pawleys Island remains a very safe place, we would like to make it less inviting to thieves and criminals.
-We ask that you lock your vehicles at all times and do not leave any items of value in view.
+Crime Prevention – To ensure that Pawleys Island remains a very safe place, we would like to make it less inviting to thieves and criminals.
+Please be aware that many areas of the island are under video surveillance.
+We ask that you lock your vehiclesat all times and do not leave any items of value in view.
 Please secure doors and windows of residences whenever possible.
-Store bikes, kayaks and other valuables in a safe place.
-Residents are encouraged to contact the police department for a security survey and to have your residence placed on a special watch list during the off season.
+Store bikes, kayaks and other valuables in a safe and secure place.
+Homeowners are encouraged to contact the police department for a security survey and may request to have your residence placed on a special watch list during the off season.

 Pedestrian Safety – While walking or jogging along the road please go against the flow of vehicular traffic and wear bright clothing after dusk.
 Rules for safe walking & jogging: click here